 Realms of the Unknown

-You'll notice a distinct lack of White Wolf games and Shadowrun.
+You'll notice a distinct lack of White Wolf games, Shadowrun, and Burning Wheel.
 That's because dice pools are dumb, in general.
 No Hero System because it's just too scattered for me these days.
 Also no Savage Worlds, which I might be being unfair about - I suppose that I have to play it more.
 And no goddamned FATE.

 I might have missed some.
 If I didn't include your favorite system, ask me why I didn't.
 It might be an oversight.

 NOTE: As time has gone on and I remember more games to include, I have been adjusting these lists slightly.
 I've also removed one because the author chose to associate themself, even if outside of gaming, with alt-right personalities.
 The alt-right may be "just joking" about their white supremacy, but I don't find it funny.
 I've removed another pending the reaction of the company to abuse allegations in regard to a particular individual.